folio-org/folio-install/single-server.md

 ```

 ## Create a FOLIO “superuser”

+See the [Securing Okapi](https://github.com/folio-org/okapi/blob/master/doc/guide.md#securing-okapi) section of the Guide and the linked detail.

   * Because auth modules are enabled, need to bootstrap the superuser directly in the database
   * Need to create a record for the superuser in 3 storage modules: mod-users, mod-login, mod-permissions
   * [Sample SQL file](diku_admin.sql), creates user with username `diku_admin` and password `admin`